 From Concept to #1: Text 02 Video Effect

-VOCHI's effects worked for VOCHI's audience – bold, high-contrast, visually assertive.
-After Pinterest acquired VOCHI, the brief changed.
-Pinterest's key content categories are fashion, beauty, food, and home and in those verticals the content is the point: a styled dish, a room renovation or an outfit.
+VOCHI built its reputation on effects that demanded attention – bold, high-contrast, visually assertive.
+That was exactly the problem.
+After Pinterest acquired VOCHI, the content brief shifted – fashion, beauty, food, home.
+Verticals where the subject is the point: a dish, a room, an outfit.
 An effect that fights the subject for attention doesn't support that content – it works against it.
 And dialing existing effects back doesn't solve it: a subtle version of an attention-grabbing effect still competes with the subject, just more quietly.
 Content-first required a different spatial logic entirely.

 Text 02 was my concept from a two-week sprint: user-entered text placed behind the masked subject.
 The subject stays in front.
 The text fills the negative space.
 Expressive, but the content always wins.
 It shipped in roughly four weeks and became the #1 iOS effect by saves – surpassing Butterflies, which had held that spot for 1.5 years.